 So are we kidding ourselves and insulting the intelligence of our audience when we assume things need to be short and simple?

-Most people are aware of Cracked, arguably the most popular humor site on the web.
+Many people are aware of Cracked, which used to be one of the most popular humor sites on the web.
 What many people may not realize is that Cracked’s articles are, for the most part, and for lack of a better phrase to describe them, “guest posts.”

 The site, which ranks in the top 1 percent of traffic on the web (according to Alexa), is built around a simple idea.
 Get enough people suggesting topic ideas, and some of them will be interesting.
 Weed out the chaff, put it into a list format, cite your sources, and make it hilarious.